You smell it. You can smell it as soon as you walk into the room. You look at your dog and your dog looks at you, you both know – it’s the ears.

 First off, it’s important that pet owners know how to spot a potential ear infection.
 You may notice more obvious signs, such as:

-• Discharge (can be many colors: yellow, green, gray, dark brown, or even red!)
+Discharge (can be many colours: yellow, green, grey, dark brown, or even red!)

 There can also be subtle signs that might point to an ear infection:

-But what does that ear wax color mean?
+But what does that ear wax colour mean?

 A little bit of debris or discharge in your pet's ear without pain, redness, or odour can sometimes be a non-issue.